 - Lack of governance.

-One of the challenges with testing is considering the environment in which you run the tests.
+One of the challenges with DevOps testing is considering the environment in which you run the tests.

 You can overcome this challenge by creating an infrastructure blueprint that ensures all environments are identical.
 This blueprint provides continuous delivery where all team members work in unison to implement the SDLC.

-Manual testing is not very practical for testing in a DevOps context.
+DevOps testing when done manually is not very practical in a DevOps context.
 It is a time-consuming and laborious process causing human errors leading to reduced efficiency and accuracy.
 DevOps relies on continuous integration and continuous delivery (CI/ CD), which is impossible to achieve using traditional manual testing methods.

-A proven solution to handle this is through an automation framework for testing.
-It can improve the overall strategy as time is saved on routine, repetitive tasks while reducing deployment failures and providing the agility needed for a smoother workflow.
+A proven solution to handle this is through DevOps test automation framework.
+It can improve the overall DevOps testing strategy as time is saved on routine, repetitive tasks while reducing deployment failures and providing the agility needed for a smoother workflow.

 DevOps’ introduction has enabled many enterprises to churn out high-quality and reliable software in incrementally shorter time frames.
 Therefore, your teams must have a mature process.
 Unfortunately, all enterprises are not equipped to handle the speed and agility of DevOps.